popltree2/twitter_mass_unfollow/README.md

 ### Setup
 1) Clone down this repo
 2) Update the keys.py file with your relevant info (your screen name, auth keys, etc.)
-3) Ensure you have the tweepy python library installed (pip install tweepy should do it)
+3) Ensure you have the tweepy python library installed ("pip install tweepy" should do it)
 4) Run python unfollow.py.

 ### Improvements to be made